ManonStripes/manonstripes.github.io/_blog/2017-01-18-Monit-Manager-Service-Dark-Theme.markdown

 <p class="post-blog">For instance, you could find that your TV is displaying, as an opening screen, the monitoring of your boyfriend's servers...
-Using a renown soft that you probably never heard of, called Monit.  </p>
+Using a renown soft that you probably never heard of, called <a href="https://mmonit.com/monit/">Monit</a>.  </p>

 <p class="caption-music">[&#9836; Musical Suspens &#9836;] </p>